 • Horizontal Seat Angle: Being too high or too low in the saddle nose can contribute to pressure in the sit bones.
 Too low in the nose makes the rider feel like they slide forward and thus they might brace and push back while being too high in the nose can put pressure up-front to a degree that the rider pushes back and hunches in the back to pull the pressure off the front of the saddle.
 For most riders, just a degree or two off level is where they should be.
 Small (1 degree or less) changes in horizontal saddle angle can make a big difference for some riders and the direction to go can sometimes be counter-intuitive.
 For example, a rider may feel pressure at the nose of the saddle and logically think the nose needs to come down when what they really need is a little more nose up so that it is easier for them to stay further back and off the nose.

 • Bars Too Low: If the handlebar position is lower than what the rider can support with their core abdominal muscles in a sustainable manner, they will frequently bend in the mid back (hunching in kyphosis) or over-extend their back (lordosis) and use the back muscles to support them instead.
-This can drive pressure downward into the the sit bones.
+This can drive pressure downward or backward (depending) into the the sit bones.

 • Saddle Selection: A saddle that is not a good width or that, often more importantly, does not taper in a way that aligns well with the angle of the rider’s pelvis can be a factor as well.
-For example, a saddle that might be wide enough, but that tapers too abruptly could make the rider feel under-supported when they roll their pelvis into a neutral position and thus encourage them to go into a rolled/kyphotic state which puts more pressure on the sit bones.
+For example, a saddle that might be wide enough, but that tapers too abruptly could make the rider feel under-supported when they roll their pelvis into a neutral position and thus encourage them to get uneven pressure on their sit bones.
 Especially for riders who lack fat padding, in addition to taper angle and width, having a saddle with a little more padding (something often not recommended for some other saddle discomfort issues) at the sit bone contact points on the saddle can be important as well.
 We have recently started working with Reform, who offers customizable saddles as well that can be molded to your sit bones in-shop to help balance out pressure.
 We look forward to getting more riders on these saddles to see the long-term results, but the company does guarantee improvement.